webplatform/docs/tutorials/audio/intro_web_audio_api_1/index.md

   source.noteOn(0);
 }
 </syntaxhighlight>

-At this point, <code>myAudioBuffer</code> contains the decoded audio from the file "mysound.mp3".
-Let's assume we'll execute the <code>playSound()</code> function on a button click.

 Recall that to produce sound we need ''source'' and ''destination'' nodes, and that the former must be connected to the latter.
 As before, we first declare a global variable, <code>source</code>, for the node.
 In the function, the source node is created first, assigning the context's <code>createBufferSource()</code> method to the variable.
 Next, the source node's <code>buffer</code> property is loaded with the <code>anybuffer</code> parameter which we'll pass as an argument into the function (in this case, the buffer containing our decoded audio, <code>myAudioBuffer</code>).